whatever’s bugging you.

 The more common plains pocket gopher can be found throughout Minnesota, including the Minneapolis-St. Paul metropolitan area.

 Gophers are a nuisance pest because of their extensive and damaging tunneling.
 Gophers dig a network of crisscrossing tunnels that provide both their habitat and a means of locating food.
 Gopher tunnels are typically larger in diameter than mole tunnels and vary in both length and depth.
+Adam’s does not currently provide service for pocket gophers.

 Minnesota Counties Offer Bounties for Pocket Gophers.